-Chi Kung is an ancient Chinese system of standing postures involving the learning of correct breathing techniques and relaxation.
+Chi Kung (Qigong) is an ancient Chinese system of standing postures involving the learning of correct breathing techniques and relaxation.

 It is a set of gentle exercises suitable for all ages.
 Historians believe Chi Kung to be over 2700 years old.
 It is practised largely in East Asia and is now receiving an impressive reception worldwide.
 Research show people are turning to Chi Kung after finding both Western and Eastern medicine unsatisfactory.

 Chi Kung is believed to rejuvenate the body and mind helping the adept to activate the body’s natural healing process so that it remains fit and healthy.

 Chi Kung is also an outstanding cultural heritage of ancient China and also forms a part of Chinese medicine.